jfxueX/Go/books/local/go-internals/chapter1_assembly_primer/README.md

    000000000044d980 g     F .text	000000000000000f main.add
    ```

    > All user-defined symbols are written as offsets to the pseudo-registers FP (arguments and locals)
-   and SB (globals).<br>
+   > and SB (globals).<br>
+   >
    > The SB pseudo-register can be thought of as the origin of memory, so the symbol foo(SB) is the
-   name foo as an address in memory.</blockquote></li>
+   > name foo as an address in memory.</blockquote></li>

 - `NOSPLIT`:
    Indicates to the compiler that it should *not* insert the *stack-split* preamble, which
    checks whether the current stack needs to be grown.

-   In the case of our <code>add</code> function, the compiler has set the flag by itself: it is smart enough to
+   In the case of our `add` function, the compiler has set the flag by itself: it is smart enough to
-   figure that, since <code>add</code> has no local variables and no stack-frame of its own, it simply cannot
+   figure that, since `add` has no local variables and no stack-frame of its own, it simply cannot
    outgrow the current stack; thus it'd be a complete waste of CPU cycles to run these checks at each
    call site.

 - `NOSPLIT`:
    Don't insert the preamble to check if the stack must be split.
 The frame for the
    routine, plus anything it calls, must fit in the spare space at the top of the stack segment.
 Used
    to protect routines such as the stack splitting code itself.